 Patience and Understanding

 While we are interested in developing players who can demonstrate superior soccer skills under the pressure of a game, the primary concern is the long term growth and development of your son/daughter as a person.
 There will be times when decisions will be made that you may not agree with or understand.
 Please be patient and understanding.
 Ask questions at an appropriate time and place if you are unclear about what is happening.

 Long term development of the team, and in some instances the club, may sometimes take precedent over individual player development or winning, especially in the years prior to high school.
 Parents must understand this and conduct themselves in a manner consistent with a healthy team environment.
 Remember, playing only to win without taking into account the long terms goals of developing players and a team with solid soccer playing fundamentals will result in creating an unstable foundation upon which frustration and dissatisfaction will be built.

 Again, whenever appropriate please feel free to communicate to the coaching staff and ask questions about your son and his development as a player and as a person.
 Please also take the initiative to teach your son/daughter to speak up and communicate with these individuals whenever possible.

-Last year the registration fees for select players was $650.00 (subject to modification).
+Registration fees for 2018-2019 will vary between approx. $700 and $1,200 for the year depending on the team’s level of play and coaching assignment (volunteer or professional).
 Our club (Alameda Soccer Club) is not-for-profit.
 Its objective is to provide all children with a chance to play.
-Players who are in need of financial assistance in order to play should state this on their registration form.
+Players who are in need of financial assistance in order to play can apply for a scholarship.
 One of the goals of ASC is to afford every child the opportunity to play, regardless of the family’s financial situation